 Job description

-- Developing hybrid models that combine physics-based knowledge with AI techniques to predict vessel fuel consumption under operational conditions.
+- Develop hybrid models that combine physics-based knowledge with AI techniques to predict vessel fuel consumption under operational conditions

-- Designing and validating data-driven biofouling detection and monitoring methods, enabling condition-based maintenance strategies.
+- Design and validate data-driven biofouling detection and monitoring methods, enabling condition-based maintenance strategies

-- Integrating environmental factors (waves, wind, currents) and operational data into predictive performance models.
+- Integrate environmental factors (waves, wind, currents) and operational data into predictive performance models

-- Collaborating with partners to test and validate your methods on real-world datasets and demonstrator platforms.
+- Collaborate with partners to test and validate your methods on real-world datasets and demonstrator platforms

-- Supervising MSc and PhD students working in related areas.
+- Support the supervision of MSc and PhD students working in related areas

 Job requirements

-The ideal candidate holds a PhD (or is close to completion) in one of the following areas: maritime engineering, mechanical engineering, applied mathematics, computer science, or a related field.
+- You hold a PhD (or are close to completion) in maritime engineering, mechanical engineering, applied mathematics, computer science, or a related field.

-- Solid background in modelling of dynamic systems and/or machine learning for engineering applications.
+- You have a solid background in modelling of dynamic systems and/or machine learning for engineering applications.

-- Interest in applying methods to fuel consumption, propulsion, and biofouling monitoring in maritime contexts.
+- You have an interest in applying these methods to fuel consumption, propulsion, and biofouling monitoring in maritime contexts.

-- Experience with data analysis, simulation tools, or digital twins is an advantage.
+- Experience with data analysis, simulation tools, or digital twins is considered an advantage.

 TU Delft (Delft University of Technology)